yoongyy/pancakeswap-snipe-bot/README.md

 ## ADVANCED BOT
 All this bot feature are free, I'm never sell this bot.
 Please be careful and DWYOR!.
 Only this bot is free, and it's only able to snipe one token at a time.
-If you need a bot to snipe ALL new tokens and pairs created in PancakeSwap, please contact me!
+If you need a bot to snipe ALL new tokens and pairs created in PancakeSwap, please contact me or visit https://pancakeswapbot.org!

 ## TROUBLESHOOT
 * there are some reason if your tx failed :